 In 2010, the department launched an innovative interdisciplinary Ph.D. program in Public Affairs that focuses on community development and prepares students for careers in academia or leadership roles in the non-profit and voluntary sector, government, or in public policy work.

-We also offer an accelerated five-year BA/MPA program for exceptional students in Urban Studies, Political Science and Economics, and a dual JD/MPA degree with the Rutgers–Camden Law School that allows students to transfer credits from one program to the other, reducing the time required for completion.
+We also offer an accelerated five-year BA/MPA program for exceptional students in Urban Studies, Political Science and Economics, and a accelerated JD/MPA degree with the Rutgers–Camden Law School that allows students to transfer credits from one program to the other, reducing the time required for completion.
 Students at all levels have opportunities to engage in research supervised by our world-class faculty, and are encouraged to participate in programs sponsored by DPPA faculty-led research centers, including the Community Leadership Center and the Center for Urban Research and Education.

 The Department of Public Policy and Administration supports undergraduate, MPA and PhD students.
 Our three core missions of research, teaching, and public service are interrelated and mutually supportive.
 In keeping with Rutgers-Camden’s responsibilities as a unit of New Jersey’s land grant university, our research mission is of primary importance, and informs our commitments to teaching and public service.
 Our core values reflect our vision of academic and professional excellence.